 How easy was that?
 This is just about as simple as it gets for making a quick Easter treat with the kids.

 Enjoy!
-And yes, they are messy but that’s all part of the fun.
-If you make them, share a photo and tag me on Instagram @itsbakeangel.
+And yes, they’re messy, but that’s all part of the fun.
+If you make them, I’d love to see!
+Share a photo and tag me on Instagram @itsbakeangel or leave a comment below to let me know how they turned out.

 Common Questions

 You can use any type of chocolate.
-I prefer to use chocolate chips but you can cut up bars of chocolate if you prefer.
+I prefer to use chocolate chips but you can cut up bars of chocolate and even mix and match white and regular chocolate for a fun twist.

 Nests should be stored in the fridge as the chocolate will start to melt quickly at room temperature.
 Remove from the fridge just before serving and decorate as desired.